17 tips (and every one of them awesome)

 Almost good-enough isn’t good enough.

 Scary, right?
-Because covers matter a lot, because the quality of competition (from both indies & trad publishers) has increased, and because design processes are necessarily open-ended.
+Because self-publishing book covers matter a lot, because the quality of competition (from both indies & trad publishers) has increased, and because design processes are necessarily open-ended.

 But that brings us to the second, and more reassuring rule: